Charity shop: United Kingdom

 The two largest charity shops in the UK are run by Emmaus.
 Emmaus Preston store opened in 2016 is on one level and covers 47,000 square feet and Emmaus in Rochdale operate a three floor Department Store since January 2019 which offers the department store feel to the charity store.
-These stores are run by Emmaus Companions and the money they generate directly benefit the people who work in it.
+These stores are run by Emmaus Companions and the money they generate directly benefits the people who work in it.
 Both stores sell predominantly furniture and white goods but include smaller concessions of clothes, bric-a-brac, books and music.

 Almost all charity shops sell on their unsold textiles (i.e. unfashionable, stained or damaged fabric) to textile processors.
 Each charity shop saves an average of 40 tonnes of textiles every year, by selling them in the shop, or passing them on to these textile merchants for recycling or reuse.
 This grosses to around 363,000 tonnes across all charity shops in the UK; based on 2010 landfill tax value at £48 per tonne, the value of textiles reused or passed for recycling by charity shops in terms of savings in landfill tax is £17,424,000 p.a.
 Gift Aid is a UK tax incentive for individual donors where, subject to a signed declaration being held by the charity, income tax paid on donations can be reclaimed by the charity.
 Although initially intended only for cash donations, the scheme now (since 2006) allows tax on the income earned by charity shops acting as agent for the donor to be reclaimed.

 Charity shops in the UK get mandatory 80% relief on business rates on their premises, which is funded by central government (not by local ratepayers) and is one illustration of their support for the charity sector and the role of charity shops in raising funds for charities.
 Charities can apply for discretionary relief on the remaining 20%, which is an occasional source of criticism from retailers which have to pay in full.